1978–79 Boston Bruins season

-The 1978–79 Boston Bruins season was the Bruins' 55th season.
+The 1978–79 Boston Bruins season was the team's 55th season in the National Hockey League (NHL).
 The Bruins captured their fourth straight division title but were defeated in the postseason in heartbreaking fashion in seven games to their hated rivals, the Montreal Canadiens, and denied an opportunity to play for the Stanley Cup.
 Don Cherry was subsequently let go as head coach following this defeat.